 \section{Stabilizer and expansion of the language}

-In this subsection we define a set of conditions on a field $F$ and on a group $G$ type definable in $F$.
-We show that under these conditions there is a definable finite to one homomorphism from a type definable subgroup of $G$ of bounded index to an algebraic group $H$.
+In this subsection we define a set of conditions on a field $F$ and on a group $G$ type-definable in $F$.
+We show that under these conditions there is a definable finite to one homomorphism from a type-definable subgroup of $G$ of bounded index to an algebraic group $H$.